 If you choose to hand-wash your items, use a very mild detergent and avoid bleaches, starches, and fabric softeners.
 Water, heat, and detergents can all affect the shape and color of materials so wash with caution, and rinse thoroughly!
 A very important step to preserving after hand-washing is ensuring that the garments are completely dry prior to storing them.
 Any dampness or chemicals left on the garments can cause the items to mildew, so rinsing multiple times and then completely drying the outfit is your best defense.
 To dry, you preferably want to roll the garments in a towel to get out excess water, and then lay the garments flat and let completely air dry.
 Sunlight and machine driers can bleach or harm the materials with too much heat, so air drying without direct sunlight is best.
 Drying racks are acceptable for stronger materials, but be sure that they don’t have any dyes or finishes to them, as these could bleed into the fabric.

-Once clean and dry, stuff the items with acid-free tissue paper and either place them in a non-airtight cardboard box lined with acid-free paper, or hang them in a Garment Bag (purchase our garment bag here).
+Once clean and dry, stuff the items with acid-free tissue paper and either place them in a non-airtight cardboard box lined with acid-free paper, or hang them in a Garment Bag.
 If you have a pair of clean, cotton gloves available, it's best to wear them each time you handle the items because even oils on your hands can affect the garment over time.
 Storing the garments completely flat is the best option since creases and folds over time can weaken fabrics and hanging can stretch fabrics, but stuffing with proper acid-free tissue paper can protect it and help the garment keep its shape better.
 You never want to store items in a plastic bin or bag as these can trap moisture.
 A non-airtight, acid-free lined box or cotton garment bag allow the materials to breathe while keeping out bugs, harmful light, or moisture.
 Be sure to put acid-free tissue paper between the materials and any metal or plastic items since these can harm the materials over time as well.
 You will want to avoid direct sunlight or areas such as an attic or basement which fluctuate with temperature and humidity.
 A yearly inspection of the garment is not only great for re-adjusting creases and folds which weaken the materials, but also allows you to fondly remember the special day!
 When you’re ready to use the outfit again, simply air out the garment for a few days and then gently steam out wrinkles and folds or if absolutely necessary, iron on very low setting.

 Keeping the cleaning and preserving instructions with the garments along with a name tag, date of christening or baptism, and photos of the special day is a great way to share the experience with the future wearer.
 It also ensures they have the complete and correct information needed to pass on the gown themselves.